Dynatrace/Dynatrace-AppMon-Apache-HTTPD-Agent-Ansible/README.md

 An [Ansible](http://www.ansible.com) role for automated deployments of the [Dynatrace](http://www.bit.ly/dttrial) Agent for the Apache HTTP Server.

 This role makes the Agent available to the Apache HTTP Server by injecting a *LoadModule* directive into the HTTP Server's config file.
-Additionally, the HTTP Server's init.d (LSB) script is manipulated such that the Apache HTTP Server service is started only after the Dynatrace Web Server Agent service has started (can be disabled).
+Optionally, the HTTP Server's init.d (LSB) script is manipulated such that the Apache HTTP Server service is started only after the Dynatrace Web Server Agent service has started.

 **Note**: You have to restart the Apache HTTP Server after placing the agent.